The Hassles

 The Hassles were a rock group in the 1960s, most notable for recording the first releases to feature Billy Joel.
-The group released two full-length albums (United Artists Records) and a number of singles.
+The group released two full-length albums (on United Artists Records) and a number of singles.

 History

 The original line-up of the group consisted of vocalist John Dizek (September 25, 1948 – June 27, 2017), guitarist Richard McKenna, drummer Jon Small, and organist Harry Weber.
-In 1966 Weber was fired from the band due to excessive drug use (found dead a few years later on a railroad track) and was replaced by Howie Arthur Blauvelt and Billy Joel on bass and keyboards respectively.
-It is with this lineup that the band recorded their self-titled debut album in 1967.
+In 1966, Weber was fired from the band due to his excessive drug use (he was found dead a few years later on a railroad track) and was replaced by Howie Arthur Blauvelt and Billy Joel on bass and keyboards respectively.
+The band recorded their self-titled debut album in 1967.
 Blauvelt departed the band early in 1968 but returned later on in the year.
-Dizek departed the band in late 1968, at which point Joel took over on vocals.
+Dizek left in late 1968 with Joel taking over vocals.
 The band released their second album, Hour of the Wolf, in 1969, before disbanding.
-Following the demise of The Hassles, Joel and Small formed the duo Attila, whilst Blauvelt later co-founded Ram Jam.
-Joel later went on to a successful solo career, and Small became a video producer and director.
+After the demise of the Hassles, Joel and Small formed the duo Attila, whilst Blauvelt later co-founded Ram Jam.
+Joel later went on to a monumental solo career and Small became a video producer and director.

-John Dizek died on June 27, 2017 after a long illness, at age 68.
+Dizek died on June 27, 2017, after a long illness, at age 68.